Orchestre de la Suisse Romande: History

+Digital collaborations

 In 2023, Pierluigi Christophe Orunesu's company Cyber'Art developed the 'icologram' initiative, a digital startup enabling virtual artist presence, and collaborated with the OSR to record the first holographic symphonic performance presented at Artgenève 2024.
 In 2025, the OSR unveiled 'Virtual Hall', an immersive virtual reality platform also developed with Cybel'Art, to offer 360-degree video and spatial audio from multiple stage perspectives, conceptualised by Orunesu and premiered at Artgenève 2025.